 8th Grade U.S. History

 My name is Ashlee Bunch, and I have been teaching in the district for 13 years.
-My husband Derrick and I have a 8 year old daughter, a 4 year old son, and a 2 your old daughter.
-We also have a white cat named Balcony.
+My husband Derrick and I have an 8 year old daughter, a 4 year old son, and a 2 your old daughter.
+We also have a white cat, Balcony.

 I attended Madison Central High school class of 2004.
 I graduated from Mississippi College with a degree in Secondary Social Studies Education in 2008.
 I am qualified to teach 7-12 Social Studies, Middle School Science, K-12 Mild/Moderate Special Education, and 7-12 Business Education.

 I love to spend time with my family, read, paint, watch movies, and travel.
 I also love coffee, El Ranchito, and sushi.